 Robert Rimm has been the managing editor of Arch Street Press since 2010.
-His key interests include education, social entrepreneurship, the environment, human rights, and art and culture.
-He is a graduate of the University of Pennsylvania and founder of 88keys.com, which provides communications services for clients within the nonprofit, arts and education communities in the United States, Europe and Russia.
+His key interests include education, social entrepreneurship, the environment, human rights, and arts and culture.
+He is a graduate of the University of Pennsylvania and founder of 88keys.communications, which provides communications services for clients within the nonprofit, arts and literary communities in the United States, Europe and Russia.
 Fluent in French and Russian, he is a widely published author and professional member of the Authors Guild, PEN America and the American Society of Journalists and Authors.
 He enjoys travel, running, tennis, reading and volunteering for crucial social causes.
-Among his books is Better to Speak of It: Fostering Relationships & Results through Creativity, focusing on core management and personal values in collaboration with Clive Gillinson, executive and artistic director of Carnegie Hall, and Empathy: Social Visionaries Putting Creativity into Action (November 2018) that features accomplished and resourceful individuals who have founded and/or lead some of the world’s largest and most impactful nonprofit and educational organizations.
+Among his books is Better to Speak of It: Fostering Relationships & Results through Creativity, focusing on core leadership, management and personal values in collaboration with Clive Gillinson, executive and artistic director of Carnegie Hall, and Empathy: Social Visionaries Putting Creativity into Action (fall 2020) that features accomplished and resourceful individuals who have founded and/or lead some of the world’s largest and most impactful nonprofit and educational organizations.